-The Assessments shown on the Assessment Roll, together with the interest thereon, shall be applied to, and are set at a sufficient level to fund (i) the payment of the principal of and interest on the Bonds, including Additional Interest (ii) the reserve funds related to the Bonds, as set forth in the Indenture, and (iii) payment of Administrative Expenses, all as and to the extent provided in the Service and Assessment Plan and the Indenture.
+The Assessments shown on the Assessment Roll, together with the interest thereon, shall be applied to, and are set at a sufficient level to fund (i) the payment of the principal of and interest on the Bonds, including Additional Interest, (ii) the reserve funds related to the Bonds, as set forth in the Indenture, and (iii) payment of Administrative Expenses, all as and to the extent provided in the Service and Assessment Plan and the Indenture.

-The Assessments assessed to pay debt service on the Bonds and amounts owed under the Reimbursement Agreement, together with interest thereon, are payable in Annual Installments established by the Assessment Ordinance and the Service and Assessment Plan to correspond, as nearly as practicable, to the debt service requirements for the Bonds and amounts owed under the Reimbursement Agreement.
+The Assessments assessed to pay debt service on the Bonds, together with interest thereon, are payable in Annual Installments established by the Assessment Ordinance and the Service and Assessment Plan to correspond, as nearly as practicable, to the debt service requirements for the Bonds.
 An Annual Installment of an Assessment has been made payable in the Assessment Ordinance in each fiscal year of the City preceding the date of final maturity of the Bonds which, if collected, will be sufficient to first pay debt service requirements attributable to Assessments in the Service and Assessment Plan.
-Each Annual Installment is payable as provided in the Service and Assessment Ordinance.
+Each Annual Installment is payable as provided in the Service and Assessment Plan and the Assessment Ordinance.

 A record of the Assessments on each parcel, tract or lot which are to be collected in each year during the term of the Bonds is shown on the Assessment Roll.
 Sums received from the collection of the Assessments to pay the debt service requirements (including delinquent installments, Foreclosure Proceeds and penalties) and of the interest thereon shall be deposited into the Pledged Revenue Fund.
 Notwithstanding the foregoing, the Trustee shall deposit Foreclosure Proceeds to the Pledged Revenue Fund and as soon as practicable after such deposit shall transfer Foreclosure Proceeds first to the Reserve Fund to restore any transfers from the Reserve Fund made with respect to the Assessed Property to which the Foreclosure Proceeds relate, and second, to the Redemption Fund.
 Any portion of the Foreclosure Proceeds attributable to Administrative Expenses shall be deposited in the Administrative Fund.
-Any portion of the Foreclosure Proceeds attributable to Delinquent Penalties and Interest shall be deposited to the Delinquency and Prepayment Reserve Account of the Reserve Fund until the Delinquency and Prepayments to the Pledged Revenue Fund and as soon as practicable after such deposit shall transfer such Administrative Fund.
-The Trustee shall be deposited to the Delinquency and Prepayment Reserve Account of the Reserve Fund until the Delinquency and Prepayments to the Pledged Revenue Fund and as soon as practicable after such deposit shall transfer such Prepayments to the Redemption Fund.
+Any portion of the Foreclosure Proceeds attributable to Delinquent Penalties and Interest shall be deposited to the Delinquency and Prepayment Reserve Account of the Reserve Fund until the Delinquency and Prepayment Reserve Requirement is met and then to the Administrative Fund.
+The Trustee shall deposit Prepayments to the Pledged Revenue Fund and as soon as practicable after such deposit shall transfer such Prepayments to the Redemption Fund.
 See "SECURITY FOR THE BONDS - Pledged Revenue Fund" and APPENDIX A - Form of Indenture.